khteh/PythonRestAPI/README.md

 # PythonFlaskRestAPI
-Python RestAPI using Flask Framework.
+Python RestAPI using Flask web Framework and marshmallow for SerDes.

 # Database setup:
-* This project uses Postgres SQL database with SQLAlchemy ORM
+* This project uses MySQL database with SQLAlchemy ORM with marshmallow for object SerDes.
 ## Install python modules
 ```
 cd src